Mixtera: A Data Plane for Foundation Model Training

 \textbf{Window mixture mode.} This mode guarantees the mixture on a window smaller than the chunk size.
 Similarly to chunk generation, we determine how many samples per property we yield within a window.
 We then go through the properties in a randomized, round robin fashion until a window has been yielded, and start again.
 This mode can operate in best-effort (continues after mixture cannot be guaranteed) or strict mode (stops at the first window where the mixture cannot be maintained).
 In strict mode, the number of overall samples yielded from the chunk might be smaller than the chunk size.

-\textbf{Tokenized mixture mode.} This mode extends the strict window mode.
-It wraps the active iterators with a \emph{tokenizing iterator} that takes the incoming string samples, tokenizes them, and yields tokenized samples (integer lists) with the correct sequence length.
-By setting the window size equal to the chunk size we guarantee that each chunk at least yields one window of \emph{tokenized samples}.
-This mode is important for handling imbalanced collection with significantly varying text lengths.
-For example, in the The Pile~\cite{Gao2020Pile}, an average sample from the \texttt{Books3} domain is much longer than one from the \texttt{PubMed Abstracts} domain.
+\revB{\textbf{Tokenized mixture mode.} This mode addresses the sample granularity issue identified above by enforcing mixture ratios at the \emph{token level} rather than the sample level.} It wraps the active iterators with a \emph{tokenizing iterator} that takes the incoming string samples, tokenizes them, and yields tokenized samples (integer lists) with the correct sequence length.
+By setting the window size equal to the chunk size we guarantee that each chunk yields at least one window of \emph{tokenized samples}. \revB{This ensures that the mixture $M$ is respected in terms of actual training tokens, regardless of the varying lengths of the underlying samples $s \in \mathcal{S}$.}

-Without tokenization, one string sample may correspond to potentially order-of-magnitudes more tokenized samples, which can heavily disturb the actual mixture seen during training.
 While this mode ensures precise mixture ratios at the token level, it may result in partial utilization of longer samples.